Skip to main content

 Phase 3: Personal Pool Profile & Data Persistence

 In a personal (assigned) pool, each user has a dedicated VM.
-Their Windows profile, application settings, and local files persist on the VM's OS disk between sessions.
-FSLogix and Shared PC Mode are not needed and must not be deployed to personal pool VMs.
+Their Windows profile and application settings persist on the VM's OS disk between sessions — but per the Data Storage Policy, CUI itself lives in governed SharePoint sites, not on the VM disk.
+FSLogix, Shared PC Mode, and OneDrive Known Folder Move are not deployed to personal pool VMs.

 Do not deploy FSLogix or Shared PC Mode to personal pool VMs